eureka-network/eureka-sink-rs/bin/packages/blocks/ethereum/README.md

 # Ethereum blocks package

-This package will build the ethereum block headers into the anchor database (from an ethereum compatible chain).
+This package will store the ethereum block headers into the anchor database (from an ethereum compatible chain).

 ## Getting started